osisoft/testing-content/Content_Portal/Documentation/Identity/users-roles.md

 <a id="opIdRoles_Get User Roles Header"></a>

-Head request to get the total number of User Roles for the specified User.
+Head request to get the total number of user roles for the specified user.

 ### Request
 ```text